-And lastly, there’s the gloomy statistic that smoking on average takes 10 years off your life.
+And lastly, there’s this gloomy statistic: smoking, on average, takes 10 years off your life.
 (39)

 They do not recommend self-medicating with nicotine replacement therapies to boost cognitive performance or treat brain disease.

 The health hazards of smoking are widely known.

 Nicotine has often been singled out as the reason tobacco smoking is unhealthy and addictive, but recent research shows these connections to be largely untrue.

 Nicotine, in its isolated form, is thought to be a reliable and safe brain enhancer.

 It boosts brain function in healthy adults and in those with mental health problems.

 It shows promise in treating brain disorders including ADHD, depression, schizophrenia, Parkinson’s, and Alzheimer’s.